 Ask the NIS - Downloads

 If you need more information after reading these FAQ contact the NIS directly.
 Click the links below to get answers to your questions.
-Can you check and tell me if my employer is paying my contributions?

 After living in the United Kingdom for some twenty years, I have returned to Barbados with a little pension from